sommerwetter/Joi/README.md

 - Update v.0.0.21: Added a save and load function, to make it more convenient in adding your data.
 Please refer to "HOW TO USE" down below for further instructions.

 - Update v.0.0.2: Added chrome auto log in support; for this you will need to enter your PC's Username (further explained by clicking the '?' button next to it).
 This is supposed to reduce bot detection.
 This is necessary for the bot to work from now on.
-The jar file can be run alone without it being in the same folder/directory as the chromedriver.

 - Selenium bypass got patched.
 So you have to manually enter captcha; If captcha is wrong, it is recommended to close the window and click start again.